-All new construction plans and specifications for commercial and industrial facilities shall be reviewed by PW to determine the degree of possible cross-connections hazard.
-During this review, backflow prevention requirements in accordance with this policy will be determined.
+All new construction plans and specifications for residential, commercial, and industrial facilities shall be reviewed by PW to determine the degree of possible cross-connections hazard.
+During this review, backflow prevention requirements in accordance with this Policy will be determined and passed along to the owner/developer of the property.